Carrollton, Kentucky: Economy

 North American Stainless was founded in 1990 and is the largest fully integrated stainless steel producer in the United States.
 It has 1,600 employees and more than 500 suppliers.
 They are dedicated to melting steel and making steel products.
 NAS has invested more than $3.5 billion in the region since its founding, including expansions and upgrades to its facilities.
 They provide charitable donations to many causes in the community, including the local public school system.

-PMC Organometallix was founded in 1958 and is located on 400 acres of land.
-It has approximately 145 employees.
-They provide support to the community in the form of educational scholarships, shelter-in-place kits, recycling and hazardous waste collection, and more.

-DRC Industries is a contract packaging and manufacturing company at 252 Jay Louden Road.
-It offers packaging, warehousing, and distribution services.
-The company also supports the local economy by providing full-time jobs and encouraging business growth.

 Education

 Carrollton has a lending library, the Carroll County Public Library.
 Books and movies are available in both English and Spanish; also available are computers for free use.
 Activities offered are kids’ storytime, summer reading events, help sessions for adults who need tech support, and passport application assistance.